trouchet/tarzan/roadmaps/1_core/internationalization.md

 **Enable Language Switching**:

 To allow users to switch between languages, create a language switcher in your templates.
 You can use the set_language view provided by Django to change the language dynamically.

 Create a form or a dropdown menu in your templates to allow users to select their preferred language and submit the form to the set_language view.

 Handle Date, Time, and Number Formats:

 Django's localization framework also handles date, time, and number formats.
-To display these formats correctly for each locale, you can use Django's built-in template filters such as date, time, and number_format.
+To display these formats correctly for each locale, you can use Django's built- in template filters such as date, time, and number_format.

 By following these steps, your Django application should now support multiple languages and locales, allowing you to cater to a global audience with localized content.
 Make sure to create translation files for all the languages you want to support and regularly update translations as your application evolves.